William Wray (artist)

-William York Wray (born March 24, 1956), known professionally as Bill Wray, is an American cartoonist, animator and landscape painter widely known for his contributions to Mad and The Ren & Stimpy Show, as well as his current focus on regional landscape painting—under the names Bill Wray for his animated work and William Wray for his paintings.
+William York Wray (born March 24, 1956), known professionally in animation as Bill Wray, is an American cartoonist, animator and landscape painter.
+He is best known for his contributions to Mad and The Ren & Stimpy Show, as well as his current focus on regional landscape painting.

 With urban landscapes, cartoon elements, and superheroes as frequent subjects, Wray is noted for a tightly cropped and abstract painting style.
 The Huffington Post said he "has a brisk, bold style that gives his city scenes a jolt of painterly drama."
 Southwest Art Magazine called him "a chronicler of the fading urban remains of a bygone era."

 Early life

-Wray was the son of a lieutenant colonel in Army intelligence, and his family moved frequently, living in Germany, Vietnam, and Hong Kong.
+Wray was the son of a lieutenant colonel in Army intelligence, and his family moved frequently, living in Germany, Vietnam and Hong Kong.
 He often read comic books and watched animated cartoons.
 In 2009, he said, "I was always drawing because I was lonely."

 When he was 10, his family settled in Costa Mesa, California.
 After high school, he attended Orange Coast College, but dropped out to animate professionally during the day and study art privately weekends and nights with a retired Disney animator.
 He subsequently animated for Disney, Hanna-Barbera and Filmation.
+While studying at Sheridan College, he met John Kricfalusi some time before 1981, becoming friends with him and worked with him and fellow dropouts Lynne Naylor and Jim Gomez on miscellaneous projects, producing a bumper for Channel Zero as well as Kricfalusi's first directorial role in a rejected pilot named Ted Bakes One.